tc39/proposal-cancelable-promises/Third State.md

 This document outlines why I think it's important for cancelation to be represented as a third promise state, alongside fulfillment and rejection.

-It's important to note that the discussions here are independent of _how_ the promise gets canceled, whether via the "cancelable promise" approach or the "cancel token" approach.
+It's important to note that the discussions here are independent of _how_ the promise gets canceled, whether via a "task" subclass approach (as previously contemplated) or via the "cancel token" approach (as the rest of this repository assumes).
 The question is more about once a promise gets canceled, how that state is represented and propagates down to any derived promises.

 ## Against the alternative